top of page

 Genetic Diversity

-When working with a very small captive population, the first priority is preserving what genetic diversity is available for as long as possible.
-In the past, zoos merely bred whatever two animals they happened to have.
+When working with a very small population, the first priority is preserving what genetic diversity is available for as long as possible.
+In the past, individuals merely bred whatever two animals they happened to have.
 This led to some pairs having lots of offspring, and others none.
 This is the way genes are lost from the population.
-In the 1970s the zoos established the International Species Inventory System (ISIS) to be a central repository of information about the animals in zoos.
-ISIS stores parentage/pedigree and ownership change data in an easily accessible form, giving zoos a better way to plan the reproduction of endangered species.
-The New Guinea Singing Dog Conservation Society (NGSDCS) has a stud book for NGSDs with known pedigrees begun with Dr. I. Lehr Brisbin’s former ISIS account.
-Now the stud book includes some individuals without ISIS pedigrees who passed an expert inspection, or when bred to a known purebred NGSD produced no anomalous offspring, or that tested genetically pure based on the Embark test.
+The New Guinea Singing Dog Conservation Society (NGSDCS) has a stud book for NGSDs with known pedigrees begun with Dr. I. Lehr Brisbin.
+Now the stud book includes some individuals that tested genetically pure based on the Embark test.

 The NGSDCS’s breeding plan was developed on the principles of population genetics.
 These principles include maximizing genetic diversity by: (1) including at least two offspring of every pair in the program; (2) not letting any one pairs’ offspring become over-represented in the breeding population; (3) choosing the least-related breeding pairs.
 Genetic diversity is important because it increases the chance that not all the members of the population would be affected by any one health problem or illness.